blakeb211/guide/README.md

-# Minimum Viable Product
-1. write predict to generate node file
-1. write test that can compare node files
+# Next up
 1. match reference for unweighted greedy split of categoricals with no missing values

 # Done
 1. match reference with greedy split point, unweighted numeric variables only, no interaction tests, no missing values, no bootstrap collection for piecewise constant
+1. write predict to generate node file
+1. write test that can compare node files

 # WISHLIST
 1. Categoricals
 1. Weights
+1. Missing values
+1. Interaction tests
 1. Pruning
-1. Missing values
+1. Bootstrap correction
 1. Match 1-df chi squared value at root node (we are close but not exact match)

 ## Missing values